Graduate Scholar Kazmel Hamweemba

 However, the biggest financial barrier to entering Oxford is at graduate level.
 Students now face significantly higher tuition fees and living costs, as well as increased competition for external sources of funding.
 We are concerned that many exceptionally talented graduates will not be able to take up their place at Merton due to lack of financial support or more substantial funding offers from other institutions, such as Ivy League universities in the US.

-Increasing the number of Graduate Scholarships we can offer will be vital in addressing this problem and attracting the best and brightest graduates to Merton, from all backgrounds.
-Graduate students provide many benefits to the College: they support our Fellows’ research programmes, mentor our undergraduates, and bring an even wider range of specialisms within our walls through their own original research.
+Increasing the number of graduate scholarships we can offer will be vital in addressing this problem and attracting the best and brightest graduates to Merton, from all backgrounds.
+Graduate students provide many benefits to the College, supporting our Fellows’ research programmes, mentoring our undergraduates, and bringing an even wider range of specialisms within our walls through their own original research.
 After Merton, many will go on to make a significant impact in academia and society at large.